cw-arena/deimos/README.md

 ## Features

-- Parsing of Redcode assembly and load files
+- Parse Redcode load files
-- Simulation with configurable runtime variables
+- Execute programs in a configurable MARS environment
-- Hook API for introspection during simulation
+- Introspect and modify the runtime with hooks

 ## Installation